 Your clients expect you to take the lead when you’re working together.
 They need clarity on what they can expect from you and what you expect in return to achieve the results they’re looking for.

 I hope this helps you to think about how you might define the boundaries for your new clients.
+And if you’d like to learn how to set boundaries with your existing clients without feeling guilty, this post will give you some advice on how to do that.

 Do you already set boundaries with your new clients?
 What have you found works best for you to define the terms of a new client relationship?